Boston Marathon bombing: Interrogation

-United States Senators Kelly Ayotte, Saxby Chambliss, Lindsey Graham, and John McCain, and Representative Peter T. King suggested that Dzhokhar Tsarnaev, a U.S. citizen, should be tried as an unlawful enemy combatant rather than as a criminal, potentially preventing him from obtaining legal counsel.
+United States senators Kelly Ayotte, Saxby Chambliss, Lindsey Graham, and John McCain, and Representative Peter T. King suggested that Dzhokhar Tsarnaev, a U.S. citizen, should be tried as an unlawful enemy combatant rather than as a criminal, potentially preventing him from obtaining legal counsel.
 Others said that doing so would be illegal, including prominent American legal scholar and lawyer Alan Dershowitz, and would jeopardize the prosecution.
 The government decided to try Dzhokhar in the federal criminal court system and not as an enemy combatant.

 Dzhokhar was questioned for 16 hours by investigators but stopped communicating with them on the night of April 22 after Judge Marianne Bowler read him a Miranda warning.
 Dzhokhar had not previously been given a Miranda warning, as federal law enforcement officials invoked the warning's public safety exception.
 This raised doubts whether his statements during this investigation would be admissible as evidence and led to a debate surrounding Miranda rights.

 Charges and detention

 On April 22, 2013, formal criminal charges were brought against Tsarnaev in the United States District Court for the District of Massachusetts during a bedside hearing while he was hospitalized.
 He was charged with use of a weapon of mass destruction and with malicious destruction of property resulting in death.
-Some of the charges carry potential sentences of life imprisonment or the death penalty.
+Some of the charges carried potential sentences of life imprisonment or the death penalty.
 Tsarnaev was judged to be awake, mentally competent, and lucid, and he responded to most questions by nodding.
 The judge asked him whether he was able to afford an attorney and he said no; he was represented by the Federal Public Defender's office.
 On April 26, Dzhohkar Tsarnaev was moved from Beth Israel Deaconess Medical Center to the Federal Medical Center at Fort Devens, about 40 mi from Boston.
 FMC Devens is a federal prison medical facility at a former Army base where he was held in solitary confinement at a segregated housing unit with 23-hour-per-day lockdown.

 On July 10, 2013, Tsarnaev pleaded not guilty to 30 charges in his first public court appearance, including a murder charge for MIT police officer Sean Collier.
 He was back in court for a status hearing on September 23, and his lawyers requested more time to prepare their defense.
 On October 2, Tsarnaev's attorneys asked the court to lift the special administrative measures (SAMs) imposed by Attorney General Holder in August, saying that the measures had left Tsarnaev unduly isolated from communication with his family and lawyers, and that no evidence suggested that he posed a future threat.